hhuebert/sobotify/README.md

 #### Start a tool from commandline

-For testing "Hello world" with the stickman **open a miniconda prompt** and type the following command to start the robot control tool from the sobotify API:
+For testing "Hello world" with the stickman **open a miniforge prompt** and type the following command to start the robot control tool from the sobotify API:

     conda activate sobotify
     python sobotify\sobotify.py -r --message "Hello, I am stickman, a virtual robot.
 Please close this demo by pressing q on your keyboard"